U.S. Route 31 in Indiana: Future

 The remaining 78 mi of US 31 between South Bend and Indianapolis is gradually being converted to a limited access highway without traffic signals, starting with an interchange at SR 28 in Tipton County which opened in November 2016.
 As of 2018, there were six traffic signals left between Indianapolis and South Bend, and a program introduced by Governor Eric Holcomb in September 2018 proposed to remove four of those.
 All six signals are expected to be removed by 2026.
+Railroad at-grade crossings were replaced with overpasses in Tipton County in 2023 and Marshall County in 2025.
+As of 2025 a project to upgrade the highway in Fulton County and Marshall County is underway.

 The approximately 20 mi stretch of US 31 between SR 38 in Hamilton County and SR 931 in Tipton County, south of Kokomo, was planned to be converted to freeway, with estimated completion in 2025.
 However, after the state determined that the original plans would severely limit access within Tipton County, those upgrades were removed from consideration until further study could be completed and these issues mitigated.
 Current upgrade plans are only slated for Hamilton County.